-⬇TUNING YOUR GUITAR ⬇
+⬇HOW TO TUNE YOUR GUITAR ⬇

 Keeping your guitar in tune whether electric or acoustic is very important!
 Make sure you invest in a good guitar tuner!
 You want to sound great and train your ears to get used to the frequencies of the strings.
+Watch the full video masterclass below for a deep dive into tuning your guitar.

 Standard guitar tuning is as following;